polansks/CS-162-FinalProject/README.md

 Final project for CS 162 - Introduction to Computer Science II

 This was the final project for my CS 162 class from the fall 2017 quarter.
-We had to design a text-based game using a space structure (i.e. moving from one space to another space) with many requirements that required us to use most of the concepts we learned throughout the course.
+We had to design a text-based game using a space structure (i.e. moving from one space to another space) with requirements that implemented the use of most of the concepts we learned throughout the course.

 A description of the project requirements is provided in "Project Requirements.pdf"